 Functional knee braces are designed to substitute for damaged ligaments, perfect for a patient with an ACL tear.
 Prophylactic knee braces are used to prevent knee injuries and are worn by athletes in high-risk sports to minimize the risk of knee injury.

-“Determining which brace to wear depends upon which ligaments are injured, what sport you are participating in, and what rehabilitation you have done or plan to do,” says Dr. Wilmont R. Kreis, sports medicine specialist at Orthopedic Associates of Port Huron.
+“Determining which brace to wear depends upon which ligaments are injured, what sport you are participating in, and what rehabilitation you have done or plan to do,” says Dr. Todd Murphy, sports medicine specialist at Orthopedic Associates of Port Huron.

 Certainly functional knee braces aren’t as good as normal ligaments, although they can help patients with knee ligament injury.
 Studies show that the braces give some protection to the knee at low loads, but no studies prove that the functional knee braces help in situations of very high forces that occur very quickly.